JoinColony/colonyDapp/Deployment.md

 Build args:
 - `GH_PAT`: the GitHub Personal Access Token **required** to authenticate and pull information from our private repo _(Note: you **have to** supply this yourself, otherwise it won't work)_.
 - `LOADER`: Loader value to be passed to the dApp's environment, defaults to `network`
+- `CHAIN_ID`: Chain id value to be passed to the dApp's environment, defaults to `5`.
 - `NETWORK`: Network value to be passed to the dApp's environment, defaults to `goerli`
 - `VERBOSE`: If the dApp's console output should be verbose or not, defaults to `false`
 - `COLONY_NETWORK_ENS_NAME`: The ENS name the dApp should use for users and colonies, defaults to `joincolony.eth`